 - Pepper: Freshly ground black pepper works the best.

-- Add seasoning: In a large bowel, mix the halved sprouts with olive oil, salt and pepper.
+In a large bowl, mix the halved sprouts with olive oil, salt and pepper.
 Toss until they are evenly coated.

-- Vacuum seal seasoned Brussels: Arrange the Brussels sprouts in a single layer.
+Add Brussels sprouts to a ziploc bag and arrange in a single layer.
 Use multiple bags if necessary.
 Then Seal the bag.
 You can use a vacuum sealer or zip-top bags using the “water displacement” technique.

-- Sous vide brussels sprouts: Place the bag in the water bath, and cook for 40-45 minutes.
-(Note that you’ll need to use some heavy kitchen items to weight down the bag, otherwise, it will float above the water)
+Place the bag in the water bath, and cook for 40-45 minutes.
+(Note that you’ll need to use sous vide weights or some heavy kitchen items to weigh down the bag, otherwise, it will float above the water)

-- Sear the cooked brussels sprouts: add oil to a skillet on medium-high heat.
-When hot, add brussels sprouts and sear for 2-3 minutes or until lightly caramelized.
+Add oil to a skillet on medium-high heat.
+Once hot, add brussels sprouts and sear for 2-3 minutes or until lightly caramelized.

 Set your sous vide cooker at 183°F (84°C) for the best result.
 It will produce the perfect tender and soft brussels sprouts.